David Fuller: Man admits 1987 murders and abusing corpses

 Following his arrest for the murders, a search of Fuller's home revealed he had hoarded millions of indecent images and videos of children and extreme pornography on hard drives, floppy discs, DVDs and memory cards in his loft and spare room.

-Two of the drives were hidden in a box, which was screwed to the back of a chest of draws and placed inside a wardrobe.
+Two of the drives were hidden in a box, which was screwed to the back of a chest of drawers and placed inside a wardrobe.
 On these drives officers found footage Fuller had recorded of himself abusing corpses in the morgues.

 Folders, some labelled with the names of the victims, contained images and videos of him molesting female bodies, including three children, between 2008 and November 2020.